 The expected loss rates are based on the Company's historical credit losses experienced over the three-year period prior to the year-end.
 The historical loss rates are then adjusted for current and forward-looking information on macroeconomic factors affecting the Company's customers.
-The expected credit loss provision as at 31 March 2023 was £1.0 million (31 March 2022: £0.8 million).
+The expected credit loss provision as at 31 March 2024 was £2.2 million (31 March 2023: £1.0 million).
+The reason for the large year-on-year increase in the expected credit loss provision is due to a small number of tenants entering administration during the year, most notable of which was Wilko at the Company's asset on Union Street, Bristol.
 No reasonably possible changes in the assumptions underpinning the expected credit loss provision would give rise to a material expected credit loss.